 Charlotte de Rothschild (1825-1899)

-Charlotte de Rothschild, born on 6 May 1825, was the eldest child and only daughter of James and Betty de Rothschild.
-In 1842 she married her English cousin, Nat, the son of James's brother Nathan Rothschild.
+Charlotte de Rothschild, born on 6 May 1825, was the eldest child and only daughter of James (1792-1868) and Betty (1805-1886).
+In 1842 she married her English cousin, Nathaniel ('Nat') (1812-1870), the son of James's brother Nathan Rothschild.
 The couple had met whilst Nat was in Paris seving his apprenticehsip with the French Rothschild banking house.

 Charlotte was amongst the most outstanding artistic characters in her family.
 After her marriage, she lived in the rue du Faubourg Saint Honoré, and although Nat bought Château Mouton in 1853, the couple never made a residence there.
 Charlotte was a generous benefactor of charities, founding the Guild of Young Jewish Women which she supervised closely.
-Charlotte and Nat had four children.
-The first, Nathalie, died in infancy, and the third, Mayer Albert, lived for just four years.
-Her youngest child, Arthur, never married, and scandalised some of the family with his behaviour.
+Charlotte and Nat had four children; the first, Nathalie, died in infancy, and the third, Mayer Albert, lived for just four years.
+Her youngest child, Arthur, (1851-1903) never married, and scandalised some of the family with his behaviour.
 However, Charlotte and he remained close.
-James Edouard, Charlotte's second child, married Laura Thérèse von Rothschild (1847-1931), a Frankfurt cousin.
+James Edouard (1844-1881), Charlotte's second child, married Laura Thérèse von Rothschild (1847-1931), a Frankfurt cousin.